 Muscle Fatigue & Loss of Power

-Taking ephedrine during a mixed martial art competition generates an enormous amount of excess heat exceeding the body’s own natural cooling ability.
+Taking ephedrine during a mixed martial art competition generates an enormous amount of excess heat exceeding the body’s natural cooling ability.
 The body must now find another way of cooling itself other than through sweating.
-It does this by shuttling large amounts of blood from its core to the skin in order to cool the blood.
+It does this by shuttling large amounts of blood from its core to the skin to cool the blood.

 The problem with this is that your muscles are working at maximum power, and they need the blood for oxygen and energy.
-However, the body’s first priority is survival and therefore, over-rides the muscle’s demand for more blood flow as it instead channels it toward the skin.
+However, the body’s priority is survival and therefore, overrides the muscle’s demand for more blood flow as it instead channels it toward the skin.
 This is where muscle fatigue and loss of power set in.

-Round one is over; your heart is pounding, you are sweating like crazy, you feel like you are burning up, you are breathing with relative ease, but somehow are starting to feel fatigued and weak.
+Round one is over; your heart is pounding, you are sweating like crazy, you feel like you are burning up, and you are breathing with relative ease, but somehow are starting to feel fatigued and weak.

 Ephedrine is a central nervous system stimulant, which means it can affect the way your brain processes information and how you react to that information.
-Since ephedrine over-stimulates the nervous system it leaves the athlete uncontrollably over anxious, jittery and nervous.
+Since ephedrine over-stimulates the nervous system it leaves the athlete uncontrollably over-anxious, jittery, and nervous.

 This is not the mental state you want to be in when walking into the ring.
 Since MMA is as much about thinking as it is about physical performance, ephedrine forces the athlete to make decisions in the ring that would not necessarily be made otherwise.
 This leads to poor decision-making, which can lead the athlete to a quick defeat.